 Provenance stories

-However, researching the provenance of a work of art goes well beyond this, as each work of art also quasi writes its own story in the course of its travels from one collection to the next, from one context to another.
-These stories are now often called object biographies.
-Traces of the object's journey can usually be found on the reverse of paintings in the form of numbers, labels or inscriptions.
-These sober traces sometimes reveal surprising background stories to the provenance researchers who investigate them.
+However, researching the provenance of a work can reveal much more, as stories are inscribed into the artwork as it travels from one collection to another, from one context to another.
+Today, we often speak of a biography of the object.
+Traces of this object's journey are usually found on the back of paintings in the form of numbers, stickers, or inscriptions.
+Equipped with detective-like intuition, these sober traces of provenance research sometimes lead to unexpected stories.

-Kassel's picture gallery offers plenty of material for such research.
-Some works can be traced back to the point in time when they were created.
-Others had already been in many collections, in many places, in different contexts before reaching Kassel.
-Some previous owners were famous historic figures, for example William II of the Netherlands.
-Others were notorious, such as Hermann Göring, who amassed a huge hoard.
-Others again are associated with moving love stories, or also with tragic events.
-Paintings therefore do not only have their own fate, but fates are associated with paintings.
+The Kassel Picture Gallery offers rich material on this.
+Some works can be traced back to their time of creation.
+Others were in many collections, in many places, in different contexts before they arrived in Kassel.
+Some previous owners were famous personalities like the Dutch King Willem II.
+Others were infamous like Hermann Göring, who amassed a huge amount.
+Some paintings are associated with touching love stories but also tragic events.
+Therefore, paintings not only have their own destinies, but destinies are also connected to paintings.

-This and much more is illustrated by the publication that guides visitors through the three floors of the Gemäldegalerie Alte Meister in Schloss Wilhelmshöhe palace and is available from the Schloss Wilhelmshöhe palace museum shop.
+This and much more is shown in the publication that guides through the three floors of the Old Masters Picture Gallery in Wilhelmshöhe Castle and is available in the museum shop at Wilhelmshöhe Castle.

-Provenance stories.
-Gemäldegalerie Alte Meister.
-Schloss Wilhelmshöhe palace, Kassel, edited by Justus Lange, Günther Kuss and Stefanie Rehm, published by Museumslandschaft Hessen Kassel, Kassel 2017.
+Provenance Stories.
+Old Masters Picture Gallery.
+Wilhelmshöhe Palace, Kassel, edited by Justus Lange, Günther Kuss, and Stefanie Rehm, published by the Museum Landscape Hessen Kassel, Kassel 2017.